 "Druva Phoenix should include a few reporting features that it doesn't provide currently."

-Druva inSync is ranked 17th in Cloud Backup with 13 reviews while Druva Phoenix is ranked 20th in Cloud Backup with 5 reviews.
+Druva inSync is ranked 7th in SaaS Backup with 15 reviews while Druva Phoenix is ranked 11th in SaaS Backup with 5 reviews.
 Druva inSync is rated 8.2, while Druva Phoenix is rated 8.8.
-The top reviewer of Druva inSync writes "Excellent cloud based functionality, highly reliable, with high speed and flexibility".
+The top reviewer of Druva inSync writes "Lightweight, easy to install and configure, and it does its job automatically".
 On the other hand, the top reviewer of Druva Phoenix writes "Cost-effective and has excellent technical support".
 Druva inSync is most compared with Veeam Backup & Replication, Rubrik, Veeam Backup for Microsoft 365, Commvault Cloud and Cohesity DataProtect, whereas Druva Phoenix is most compared with Azure Backup, Veeam Backup & Replication, AWS Backup, Rubrik and Zerto.
 See our Druva Phoenix vs. Druva inSync report.

-See our list of best Cloud Backup vendors, best SaaS Backup vendors, and best Disaster Recovery (DR) Software vendors.
+See our list of best SaaS Backup vendors, best Cloud Backup vendors, and best Disaster Recovery (DR) Software vendors.